Morriar/nit/src/doc/doc_experiments/exp_align/corpus.matches/serialization.corpus.md

 However, the runtime types of Array instances are parameterized and are unknown to the compiler.
 So the compiler won't support serializing instances of `Array[MySerializable]`.

-> match: core::Array
-> match: serialization::Serializable
+> name: serialization
-> match: serialization>examples>
+> name: serialization>examples>
-> match: serialization
-> match: serialization::serialization
+> name: serialization::Serializable

 The tool `nitserial` solves this problem at the level of user modules.
 It does so by parsing a Nit module, group or project to find all known